S-YOU/doTA/README.md

 - added doTA to [ng-include rendering slowness](https://github.com/angular/angular.js/issues/9559)  - [plunk](http://plnkr.co/edit/be2h0vgxvgmkOjfafHoD?p=preview)

-Of course, one reason is because of doTA is one way binding, but there is a lot of case you don't need two way bindings, and doTA is easy to use it. (please note that this is not production ready, use at your own risk!)
+Of course, one reason is because of doTA itself is one way binding, but there is a lot of case you don't need two way bindings, and doTA is easy to use it. (please note that this is not production ready, use at your own risk!)

 All you need is just make sure you have data ready by wrapping with **ng-if** and wrap **dota-render='some_unique_name'** and **inline=1** attribute, you don't need to change every existing angular components with bind-this, bind-that or once-once-once :))))))